Geometric Metrics and LLMs: What They Measure and When They Work: Background and Related Work

-\textbf{The evaluation of text naturalness and quality} typically employs various metrics.
+\textbf{The evaluation of text quality} typically employs various metrics.
 GPT-2 Perplexity is commonly used to assess the fluency and naturalness of generated text by measuring how well a pre-trained model predicts the text sequence \citep{chang2024scaling}.
 Traditional metrics like BLEU and ROUGE measure lexical similarity to human-written references, though they struggle to capture nuanced semantic aspects \citep{wang2023automated}.
-At the same time, BLEURT~\citep{yan2023bleurt} demonstrates higher correlation with human judgments of overall text quality—capturing semantic adequacy and entailment, along with aspects of fluency and grammar.
-MAUVE has emerged as a prominent method for quantifying similarity between neural-generated and human-written text by computing divergence curves between their distributions, with higher scores indicating more coherent, human-like text \citep{xia2024ground, sen2025advancing}.
-Other approaches include using compression ratios with algorithms like gzip to estimate text diversity \citep{chang2024scaling} and examining statistical differences in linguistic features between human and LLM-generated texts, including average subtree height, dependency tree height, and sentence length \citep{yu2024towards}.
+The perplexity metric is also have problems with model evaluations \cite{velivckovic2026perplexity}.
+At the same time, BLEURT~\citep{yan2023bleurt} demonstrates higher correlation with human judgments of overall text quality capturing semantic adequacy and entailment, along with aspects of fluency and grammar.
+Other approaches include using compression ratios with algorithms like zip to estimate text diversity \citep{chang2024scaling} and examining statistical differences in linguistic features between human and LLM-generated texts, including average subtree height, dependency tree height, and sentence length \citep{yu2024towards}.